android/connectivity-samples/UwbRanging/README.md

 ## Opening in Android Studio

-To open this app in Android Studio, begin by checking out this folder, and then open it in the IDE.
+To open this app in Android Studio, begin by checking out the entire ```connectivity-samples``` project:

-Clone the repository:
+1. Clone the repository, this step checks out the master branch.:

 ```
-git clone git@github.com:android/...
+git clone git@github.com:android/connectivity-samples.git

 ```

-This step checks out the master branch.
+2. Open the ```UwbRanging``` folder in the IDE.

 ### License